The Audit Committee Charter

 1. Financial Reporting and Accounting Practices

 The responsibility of the Committee in the area of financial reporting and accounting practices is to provide reasonable assurance that financial disclosures made by management accurately portray the District's financial condition, results of operations and plans and long-term commitments.
-To accomplish this, the Committee will:
+To accomplish this, the Committee at its discretion will:

 - Provide oversight of the external audit coverage, including: